3-shake/alert-menta/README.md

   - Multilingual support

 ## How to Use
-alert-menta is intended to be run on GitHub Actions.
+Alert-menta is intended to be run on GitHub Actions.
 ### 1. Prepare GitHub PAT
 Prepare a GitHub PAT with the following permissions and register it in Secrets:
 - repo